govau/cga-docs/docs/usage/operationalisation_checklist.md

 Sending email from a government application is complicated.
 For example, some types of email correspondence, like account creation or password reset notifications, represent a potential security risk as the contents of email are not considered private.

-What address or addresses do you plan to be the _sender_ of an email from your application.
+What address or addresses do you plan to be the _sender_ of an email from your application?
 All email has a sender, and recipients of the email from your system will attempt to reply to it.
 You should consider how you will handle ad-hoc replies to automated messages.